frioux/leatherman/internal/tool/allpurpose/pomotimer/pomotimer.md

+Conveniently counts down a duration.

-Run starts a timer for 25m or the duration expressed in the first argument.
+Pomotimer starts a timer for 25m or the duration expressed in the first argument.

 ```